Frustrated spin order and stripe fluctuations in FeSe: Supplementary Note 2: Raman spectra of BaFe2As2

-Fig.~\ref{Afig:BFA} shows the Raman spectra of BaFe$_2$As$_2$ as a function of symmetry and temperature.
+Supplementary Fig.~\ref{Afig:BFA} shows the Raman spectra of BaFe$_2$As$_2$ as a function of symmetry and temperature.
 Towards high energies the spectra increase almost monotonically over an energy range of approximately 0.7\,eV.
-We could not observe the pronounced nearly polarization-independent maxima in the range 2,000 - 3,000\,cm$^{-1}$ reported in Ref. \cite{Sugai:2010}.
+We could not observe the pronounced nearly polarization-independent maxima in the range 2,000 - 3,000\,cm$^{-1}$ reported in Ref.~\onlinecite{Sugai:2010}.
 At high energies our spectra are temperature independent.
 At low energies pronounced changes are observed in $A_{1g}$ and $B_{1g}$ symmetry upon entering the striped spin density wave (SDW) state below $T_{\rm SDW} = 135$\,K as described by various authors \cite{Chauviere:2010,Chauviere:2011,Sugai:2012}.
 In $A_{2g}$ and $B_{2g}$ symmetry the changes are small but probably significant in that polarization leakage is unlikely to be the reason for the weak low-temperature peaks in the range 2,000\,cm$^{-1}$ and the gap-like behaviour below approximately 1,000\,cm$^{-1}$.
 The changes are particularly pronounced in $B_{1g}$ symmetry.
-As shown in Figs.~\ref{Afig:BFA}\,(c) and \ref{fig:Y123-Ba122}\,(b) and in more detail elsewhere \cite{Kretzschmar:2016} the fluctuation peak vanishes very rapidly and the redistribution of spectral weight from low to high energies sets in instantaneously at $T_{\rm SDW}$.
-All these observations show that the polarization and temperature dependences here are fundamentally different from those of FeSe (Fig.~\ref{fig:data-sym-long}).
+As shown in Supplementary Fig.~\ref{Afig:BFA}c, in Fig.~1b of the main text and in more detail elsewhere \cite{Kretzschmar:2016} the fluctuation peak vanishes very rapidly and the redistribution of spectral weight from low to high energies sets in instantaneously at $T_{\rm SDW}$.
+All these observations show that the polarization and temperature dependences here are fundamentally different from those of FeSe (Fig.~1 of the main text).